kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/stamina.md

 **Running**: you are considered to be running when you are moving a number of feet each round greater than your Movement Value minus 2.
 You lose 1 stamina point every ten minutes you move at this speed.
 You can add five minutes to the rate at which you lose stamina for every 4 points you have in Exertion.

 **Sprinting**: you are considered to be sprinting when you move your maximum Movement Value in a round.
 You lose 1 stamina point every minute you move at this speed.
 You can add 30 seconds to the rate at which you lose stamina for every 4 points you have in Exertion.

+### Other Stamina Uses
+Things likes climbing, jumping, breaking, or even researching might require stamina expenses.
+The GM can require using stamina to perform any action over a long period of time.